The EBRD’s work in sustainable infrastructure encompasses the municipal infrastructure, transport, and energy sectors.

-Alongside our investments, emphasis is placed on policy dialogue, supported by Technical Cooperation (TC), to engage on sector reform and the development of greener transport systems.
+Alongside investments, we place emphasis on policy dialogue, supported by Technical Cooperation (TC), to engage on sector reform and the development of greener transport systems.

-The EBRD is committed to improving municipal infrastructure in the countries where it works, in line with its mandate to build open and sustainable market economies.
-The Municipal and environmental infrastructure (MEI) sector covers investments and services under the ultimate responsibility of local governments, whether provided by public or private entities.
+The EBRD is committed to improving municipal infrastructure, in line with its mandate to build open and sustainable market economies.
+The municipal sector covers investments and services under the ultimate responsibility of local governments, whether provided by public or private entities.

-Our core transition objective in the MEI sector is to promote greater efficiency and higher quality in the provision of municipal services through investment and the promotion of independent, well‑managed and financially sustainable operations, based on commercial principles and in a sound and market‑oriented institutional and regulatory framework.
+Our core objective in the municipal sector is to promote greater efficiency and higher quality in the provision of municipal services through investment and the promotion of independent, well‑managed and financially sustainable operations, based on commercial principles and in a sound and market‑oriented institutional and regulatory framework.

-The cornerstones of the EBRD’s impact on transition in the MEI sector are decentralisation, commercialisation, energy efficiency and environmental and social improvement.
-Central to its activity, the MEI sector is mobilising large TC grant funds to promote project implementation, capacity development and institution building.
+The cornerstones of the EBRD’s impact on transition in the municipal sector are decentralisation, commercialisation, energy efficiency and environmental and social improvement.
+Central to its activity, the sector is mobilising large TC grant funds to promote project implementation, capacity development and institution building.